Where particle size and performance really matters, Upperton have the expertise

 One major challenge that occurs during formulation development is collection and subsequently process yield of spray drying powder particles of 1 – 5 μm.
 In short, small particles can be produced relatively easily using a standard spray dryer but collection becomes increasingly difficult as the particle size drops below 5 μm.
 Upperton has devised a two-step manufacturing process called PulmoCraft™ to overcome the scale-up issues associated with producing and collecting small particles.

-Drug delivery by nasal routes is usually an approach to achieve systemic delivery, making use of the thin, well vascularised nasal mucosa.
+Drug delivery by nasal routes is regularly an approach to achieve systemic delivery, making use of the thin, well vascularised nasal mucosa.
 Therapies delivered by this route often have very fast onset of treatment as they pass directly into the systemic blood circulation, without first-pass hepatic or intestinal metabolism.